cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Return to Data Preparation, where you were working with the "fraud_train.csv" file.
 Click "Create Pipeline" again.

 Delete the File node.
-In its place, connect a "Stream" source to the "Wrangler" stage.
+In its place, connect a "CDAP Stream" source to the "Wrangler" stage.
 You repeated this original procedure because the Wrangler stage has all the same transformations you want to apply to your test data.

 .. figure:: /_images/tutorials/logistic/delete.jpeg
 	:figwidth: 100%